pavel-odintsov/fastnetmon/README.md

 - Test it!
 - Share your experience
 - Share your improvements
-- Test it with different equpment
+- Test it with different equipment
 - Create feature requests